TM312/mllrs.io/content/articles/aws-transcribe.md

     ```

     As we can see the transcript is a dictionary that contains meta data similar to the one seen before.
-    The transcript itself is inside the results key.
+    The transcript itself is inside the *results* key.

+    We retrieve the full transcript as `transcript_data['results']['transcripts'][0]['transcript']`.
+But especially when integrating our transcript into a data pipeline the *items* key might be valuable as it contains timestamp information for every token of the transcript.
+It also provides information about transcription confidence which can be used to define custom vocabulary.

+6. **Cleaning Up**

+    Let's clean everything up before we finish.
+This means we will:
+    - empty both buckets
+    - delete them
+    - delete the transcription job
+    - verify that everything is cleaned up

+    The respective `boto3`-clients can take care of that.

+    ```py
+    def delete_bucket_content(s3_client, bucket: str) -> None:
+        file_list = s3_client.list_objects_v2(Bucket=bucket)
+        if 'Contents' in file_list.keys():
+            for file in file_list['Contents']:
+            try:
+                s3_client.delete_object(
+                Bucket=bucket,
+                Key=file['Key']
+                )
+                print(f"Successfully deleted {file['Key']}.")
+            except Exception as e:
+                print(e)
+                raise e

+        else:
+            print(f'Bucket {S3_NAME_INPUT} already empty.')

+    delete_bucket_content(s3_client, S3_NAME_INPUT)
+    delete_bucket_content(s3_client, S3_NAME_OUTPUT)
+    s3_client.delete_bucket(Bucket=S3_NAME_INPUT)
+    s3_client.delete_bucket(Bucket=S3_NAME_OUTPUT)

+    transcribe_client.delete_transcription_job(TranscriptionJobName=transcript_data['jobName'])

+    ```

+    First, we delete the bucket content by listing its content and deleting every file we retrieve.
+Deleting the buckets then works out of the box.
+We can retrieve the transcription job name used by AWS Transcribe directly from the transcript dictionary.

+    ```py
+    print_bucket_list(s3_client)
+    print_transcription_job_list(transcribe_client)
+    ```

+    Calling functions from earlier verifies that the buckets including their content and the transcription job have been succesfully deleted.

 ## Conclusion and Outlook

+Nice, we successfully retrieved the transcript of our uploaded video.
+We did so using AWS Transcribe, AWS speech-to-text service first manually through the Management Console and before using `boto3` for programatic interactions.
 That’s it for part 1 and I hope it has been helpful.

 In the following parts of this series, we will

-- automate the transcription using AWS Lambda (<NuxtLink to="/about">part 2</NuxtLink>)
+- automate the transcription using **AWS Lambda** (<NuxtLink to="/about">part 2</NuxtLink>).
+This allows us to automatically transcribe new videos that are being uploaded into our S3 input bucket.
-- set up and manage our infrastructure using `Terraform` (<NuxtLink to="/about">part 3</NuxtLink>)
+- set up and manage our infrastructure using **Terraform** (<NuxtLink to="/about">part 3</NuxtLink>) as a powerful approach to deploy and update our code and configurations automatically.